What to Know Before Getting an Arm Lift - Aesthetic Center at Woodholme

 Schedule a Consultation

-If you’re considering taking the next steps in getting an arm lift, our team can help.
+If you’re considering taking the next steps in getting an arm lift or any other cosmetic surgery, our team can help.
 To meet with our team of board-certified plastic surgeons including Dr. Papel, Dr. Kontis, and Dr. Brown, contact our Baltimore office by calling or filling out our online form.

 Dr. Ira D. Papel is certified in Head and Neck Surgery.
 Dr. Papel earned his B.A. from Johns Hopkins University and his M.D. from Boston University of Medicine.
 He completed a residency at the Johns Hopkins Hospital in Otolaryngology-Head and Neck Surgery and a fellowship at the University of California, San Francisco in Facial Plastic and Reconstructive Surgery.
 Dr. Papel is considered an international expert in rhinoplasty, revision rhinoplasty, and facial aesthetic surgery.